-This recommendation would help generate a modal shift from car to rail for passenger journeys between Perth, Dundee and Aberdeen, reducing greenhouse gas emissions.
+This recommendation would help generate a modal shift from car to rail for journeys between the cities on the corridor, reducing greenhouse gas emissions.

 It also seeks to improve the use of sustainable modes of transport through modal shift of freight from road to rail, reducing the number of freight vehicles (associated congestion) and emissions from freight deliveries.